Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme.txt

    Menu Window->ShowView->Outline
 3) JavaCC Options setting for project.
    Right click on project->Properties->JavaCC options.
-   There you can set the javacc.jar you whish to use.
+   There you can set the javacc.jar you wish to use.
    You can enable builder to compile .jj, .jjt, .jtb on file save.
 4) Once the javacc.jar is defined, you can compile with a right click on a .jj or .jjt file and choose